ur369eth/ur369.eth/README.md

 If the user consents and pays the benefaction-fee to protect their native tokens, then when the system receives it >> programmatically distributes the benefaction-fee into 4 addresses as follows:

-(A) 30% to fund public goods (so far on payroll Giveth, Gitcoin and the Giving Block -more public goods can be added later-)
-(B) 30% to award randomly selected users every 369 hours
+(A) 30% to fund public goods (e.g., Giveth, Gitcoin, the Giving Block...)
+And to award power-users* in the community (B) 30% to award randomly selected users every 369 hours
 (C) 30% to self-sustain ur369.eth (the social good protocol) and
 (D) 10% to support the Community and Developers Benefit Fund

+*Power-users are: Liquidity Providers (LPs), user that provide ideas and their ideas is (or will be implemented), user who minted the ur369NFT (a contract outside of this contract).

+Note: For this las part -as described in (9)- the code works up to sending funds to the corresponding addresses for A, B, C and D -- the subsequent transfers from said addresses are outside of the scope of this code and the transparent nature of the chain can attest of said transfers.
+The reason for the manual approach can be found in the ur369.eth.limo UI -Insight page -- point (14).

 **_Procedure_**